Experiential tourism in Willoq and Patacancha

 The inhabitants of these communities maintain their current culture.
 One of the specialties of these descendants of the Incas is their textiles; their clothing, as is often the case with a series of community enterprises, has eye-catching colors.

-In addition, in Willoq and Patacancha, you will be able to meet Andes people who have become aware of the value of the traditions of the town and are willing to share them with much friendliness and joy.
+In addition, in Willoq and Patacancha, you will be able to meet Andean people who have become aware of the value of the traditions of the town and are willing to share them with much friendliness and joy.
 In scenarios that combine a mountainous nature of exceptional beauty with architectural elements like Andenerias and houses raised with adobe and roofs with tile or ichu.

 The clothes are gorgeous and colorful shawls woven in different shades of earth, chullos decorated with beads and buttons, embroidered monteras, ribbons, braids, and hands.
 Everything in Willoq has the harmonic movement that demands the textile, composing a world of color and life.
 It will be an unforgettable experience in experiential tourism.